nak/systemd/docs/PORTABILITY_AND_STABILITY.md

 `systemd-sysusers`.

 Many other programs support operation without the system manager except when the specific functionality requires such communication.
-For example, `journalctl` operates almost independently, but will query the boot id when `--boot` option is used; it also requires `systemd-journald` (and thus `systemd`) to be running for options like `--flush` and `--sync`.
+For example `journalctl` operates almost independently, but will query the boot id when `--boot` option is used; it also requires `systemd-journald` (and thus `systemd`) to be running for options like `--flush` and `--sync`.